 The Device Drivers & Utilities + User's Manual disc contains the drivers and utilities necessary for the proper operation of the computer.
-Table 4 - 1, on page 4 - 3 lists what you need to install and it is very important that the drivers are installed in the order indicated.
-The procedures for installing drivers for the WLAN, Fingerprint, Bluetooth & WLAN Combo, TPM, Sound Blaster Audio and Intel Technology modules are provided in "Modules" on page 7 - 1.
+Table 4 - 1, on page 4 - 3 lists what you need to install and it is very important that the drivers are installed by the method outlined in this chapter, and in the order indicated.